redbadger/awesome-badger/chriswhealy/hieroglyphy/keywords/README.md

 (+{}+[])[+!![]]  // 'NaN'[1] -> 'a'
 ```

-Although the encoding for `'a'` derived from `'false'[1]` is the same length as the encoding derived from `'NaN'[1]`, we'll use the `'NaN'` version as the string from which the character has been obtained is shorter.
+Although the encoded form of the letter `'a'` derived from `'false'[1]` is the same length as the encoding derived from `'NaN'[1]`, we'll use the `'NaN'` version as the string from which the encoding has been obtained is shorter.

 ## The Infamous [object Object]